 - Explore more at the Tapestry of Grace website.

-After more than a dozen years with Tapestry of Grace, I am so grateful to have been introduced to it by another Tapestry of Grace family.
+After so many years with Tapestry of Grace, I am so grateful to have been introduced to it by another Tapestry of Grace family.
 And I extend that same invitation to you.
 It’s an amazing learning journey!